Konstantin-tr/PassSearch/readme.md

 Both APIs can be tested marvelously using the swagger API documentation as described in "1.2.2.
 APIs"

 ### 1.3.
 Configuration
-All custom services (2.1.2.) need special configuration using the ASP.NET configuration infrastructure - in this case appsettings.json.
+All custom services (2.1.2.) need special configuration using the ASP.NET configuration infrastructure - in this case appsettings.json or appsettings.development.json.
+These files can be found in the folders of the DatabaseAccess- and Parsing-Services.

 Among all configuration options are:
   - ElasticSearch host (DatabaseAccess Service)